tsenying/CarND-Vehicle-Detection/README.md

 ### Spatial Binning

+Spatial binning is a technique for capturing the spatial data of an image while reducing the number of features.
+It is done simply by reducing the size of an image while still retaining spatial signature.
+In our case, the original 64x64 is reduced on both dimensions by half, reducing the number of features to 1/4 of original size.
+The spatial binning code is in function `bin_spatial` in [feature_extraction_utils.py](./src/feature_extraction_utils.py):line 34

 ### Color Histogram
+As the name implies, color histogram is another binning technique that captures the color signature of an image,
+while reducing the number of features into the number of bins in the histogram.
+The color histogram code is in function `color_hist` in [feature_extraction_utils.py](./src/feature_extraction_utils.py):line 42

 ## Classifier
 Classifiers are used to process an input feature set and determine output class.